 6.2 Unless otherwise stated to the contrary in an Order Form and/or a Service Schedule, one-off Charges may be invoiced on the Effective Date and all recurring Charges shall be invoiced monthly in advance.

-6.3 The Charges shall be paid by such method as is specified in the Order Form and, where the method is not specified in an Order Form, by direct debit payment.
+6.3 The Charges shall be paid by such method as is specified in the Order Form and, where the method is not specified in an Order Form, by direct debit payment, etiCloud reserves the right to charge an administrative fee to customers not paying by direct debit of £10 per month.

 6.4 etiCloud shall be entitled to vary the Charges in relation to a particular Service at any time: